Skip to main content

 React.render(, content);

-Curious isn't it?
-Let's do some debugging and add a console.log(this); statement to the loadCommentsFromServer() function just before the AJAX call.
-The result is interesting:
+Curious.
+Let’s drop a console.log(this); into loadCommentsFromServer() just before the AJAX call.
+The result tells the whole story:

 componentDidMount() {